rajeski/People_Analytics/README.md

 Project Weaknesses:

-1. Conversely, the enclosed findings could be seen as a threat by stakeholders resist to undertaking an organizational change initiative
+1. Conversely, the enclosed findings could be seen as a threat by stakeholders resistant to undertaking an organizational change initiative

 # Data Visualizations